HEALTH AND SAFETY POLICY

 The trained risk assessor on site who is the Site Manager will oversee the correct completion of risk assessments as appropriate.
 Risk assessments will be carried out by those staff with the appropriate knowledge and understanding in each area of work.

-All risk assessments and associated control measures are to be approved by the headteacher or their delegated member of staff prior to implementation.
+All risk assessments and associated control measures are to be approved and signed by the headteacher or their delegated member of staff prior to implementation.

-Completed risk assessments are listed in the Risk Register and will be reviewed periodically in accordance with each risk assessment’s review date as listed for review in the premises bring-up diary system.
+Completed risk assessments are listed in the assessment register and will be reviewed periodically in accordance with each risk assessment’s review date as listed for review in the premises bring-up diary system.

 Smoking is not permitted on the premises.